Ibaslogic/Ibaslogic/src/posts/2020-08-08-javascript-foreach/javascript-foreach.md

 The area of focus is the `multiply` method.
 Its function is receiving array as an argument which we are looping through using the `forEach` method.

 The logic here is that we want to update the empty `data` array by pushing new array elements into it.
-So we need to reference the `data` property using `this` keyword.
+So we need to reference the `data` property using `this` keyword within the callback.

 But if you save the file and look at the console, you’ll see something like this: